Automatically save attachments to a Windows folder.

 Set realistic Reminders

-If you really need a reminder beforehand, you simply need to set this reminder on the appointment itself.
-Once the reminder pops up, you can snooze it for a specific amount of time or then set it to remind you 15 minutes beforehand.
+If you really need a reminder beforehand, you simply need to set this reminder to a proper amount of time on the appointment itself.
+Once the reminder pops up, you can snooze it for a specific amount of time or then set it to remind you 15 minutes beforehand after all.

 Will it change in a future update or Service Pack?

-With enough feedback and the current change of strategy of Microsoft to also provide new features and more drastic feature changes during the lifespan of a product version, it is not unlikely that the current implementation will see some changes.
+For the other cut features however, with further feedback and the current change of strategy of Microsoft to also provide new features and more drastic feature changes during the lifespan of a product version, it is not unlikely that the current implementation will see even some more changes.

-Seeing how Windows Phone 7 has developed with new releases and also the planned feature updates for Windows Phone 8 and Windows 8, the future Service Packs for Office 2013 might also contain more than just performance, bug and security fixes.
+Seeing how Windows 8 and Windows Phone 7 and 8 have seen new releases with lots of feature updates, the future Service Packs, refreshes and updates for Office 2013 might also contain more than just performance, bug and security fixes.

 Is it all bad?